Thaelin/labs/7-fulltext/README.md

 Hints:

-- The data is in slovak, so you will need to use appropriate dictionary.
-Type \dF to `psql` to see available configurations for your installation.
+- The data is in slovak, so you will need to use an appropriate dictionary.
+Type \dF inside `psql` to see available configurations for your installation.
 There's no support for slovak language, don't worry about it, just create an unaccenting configuration based on the `simple` configuration.
    ```
     oz=# \dF
                   List of text search configurations